 This avant-garde city boasts not only a very historically important centre with beautiful old squares, churches and a huge traditional market, but some superbly modern architecture, a marina, beach, and plenty of green spaces and parks in which to sit and relax.

-Xàtiva is also the birthplace of two Popes of the Borja dynasty, the only Spanish popes the Catholic church ever had.
+Xàtiva is also the birthplace of two Popes of the Borja dynasty, the only Spanish popes in the history of the Catholic church.
 The famous painter José de Ribera, known as “El Españoleto”, is another of Xativas famous sons.
-In the XI century the first paper mill in Europe was built in Xativa, the paper being made with straw and rice, known today as “Xativí paper”.
+In the XI century the first paper mill in Europe was built in Xativa, the paper being produced from straw and rice, known today as “Xativí paper”.
 Xativa also offers a vibrant shopping area, a twice weekly traditional market, and a huge selection of bars and restaurants to suit all budgets.